programming-in-th/grader/README.md

 * ID: A string indicating the task ID.
 Must match the task's directory name.
 * DefaultLimits: An object storing the default time limit and memory limit for this task.
 For any supported language (as specified in Compile Configuration) that is not specified in the Limits field below, the default time limit and memory limit will be used.
     * TimeLimit: A floating-point number indicating the time limit of the task in seconds
-    * MemoryLimit: An integer indicating the memory limit of the task in KB
+    * MemoryLimit: An integer indicating the memory limit of the task in MB
 * Limits (optional): An object storing custom time limits and memory limits for each language.
 Each key is a language specified in the Global Configuration and each value is an object having the same TimeLimit and MemoryLimit fields as above.
 These settings can be used in conjunction with DefaultLimits, as it overrides the time limit and memory limit set in DefaultLimits.
 See remark below for more details.
 * Groups: An array of objects, each denoting one test group.
 Each group has the following properties:
     * FullScore: A floating-point number indicating the full score of that test group